How to Rename a Column in SQL

 Let’s explore some common errors that you might encounter during this process and how to avoid them.

-When you want to rename column SQL, several common errors can trip you up, especially if you're working with complex databases or making bulk changes.
+When you want to rename a column in SQL, several common errors can trip you up, especially when working with complex databases or making bulk changes.

 Let’s explore some of the most frequent errors and how you can prevent them.

-One of the most common errors when renaming a column is providing the wrong column name, either by spelling it incorrectly or referencing a column that doesn’t exist.
+One of the most common errors when renaming a column in SQL is using the wrong column name, either due to a typo or referencing a column that doesn’t exist.

 You can run a query like DESCRIBE table_name; (for MySQL)